benjaminoakes/www.benjaminoakes.com/_posts/2022-12-11-Software-complexity-in-2022.md

 - [We're breaking up with JavaScript frontends](http://triskweline.de/unpoly-rugb/#/)

 That last one is good.
 It's by the folks at Makandra, whom I have a great deal of respect for.
 They make ActiveType and also Unpoly (the subject of their presentation).
 It's similar to Hotwire and HTMX.

+I haven't read the first one much yet, but so far, I agree with it in concept.